AndreGrandberry/cluster-manager-mock/README.md

 ## Code Quality: flake8-html

 1. Install flake8 and flake8-html
+    Flake8 should already be installed when you run the requirement.txt install script.
+If not, run this script
     `pip install flake8 flake8-html`
 2. Generatle HTML report
     `flake8 app --format=html --htmldir=flake8-report`